YvanYin/DiverseDepth/README.md

 ****
 ## Hightlights
 - **Generalization:** Our method demonstrates strong generalization ability on several zero-shot datasets.
+The predicted depth is affine-invairiant.

 ****